NLE Choppa

-Bryson Lashun Potts (born November 1, 2002), known professionally as NLE Choppa (previously YNR Choppa), is an American rapper from Memphis, Tennessee.
-He rose to fame with his 2019 single "Shotta Flow", which was certified platinum by the RIAA and peaked in the top-40 of the Billboard Hot 100.
-His debut EP, Cottonwood, was also released in 2019.
+Bryson LaShun Potts (born November 1, 2002), known professionally as NLE the Great (previously NLE Choppa and YNR Choppa), is an American rapper, songwriter, and YouTuber from Memphis, Tennessee.
+He gained recognition with the release of his 2019 single "Shotta Flow", which received platinum certification by the Recording Industry Association of America (RIAA) and peaked within the top 40 of the Billboard Hot 100.
+The song preceded his debut extended play (EP), Cottonwood, in December of that year.

-NLE Choppa released his debut studio album, Top Shotta, on August 7, 2020.
-It peaked in the top ten of the US Billboard 200 and included the singles "Camelot" and "Walk Em Down" (featuring Roddy Ricch), both of which peaked in the top 40 of the Billboard Hot 100.
-NLE Choppa's second mixtape, From Dark to Light, was released on November 1 in the same year.
-His second commercial mixtape, Me vs. Me, was released on January 28, 2022.
+Potts signed with Warner Records to release his debut studio album Top Shotta (2020), which peaked within the top ten of the US Billboard 200 and was supported by the top 40 singles "Camelot" and "Walk Em Down" (featuring Roddy Ricch).
+His fourth and fifth mixtapes, From Dark to Light (2020) and Me vs. Me (2022) preceded the release of his second studio album Cottonwood 2 (2023), which contained his highest-charting single, "Slut Me Out" (remixed featuring Sexyy Red).

 Early life

-Bryson Lashun Potts was born on November 1, 2002, to an African American father and Jamaican mother.
-He was raised in Southeast Memphis, Tennessee, in the Parkway Village area, and also was enrolled in Cordova High School where he played basketball.
+Bryson LaShun Potts was born on November 1, 2002, to an African American father and Jamaican mother.
+He was raised in Southeast Memphis, Tennessee, in the Parkway Village area, and attended Cordova High School where he played basketball.
 He began freestyling with childhood friends at the age of 15 and started taking music seriously at 16.